2022 Cherry Blossom Tour of Japan - Classic Route

 Day 5: Hakone

 We leave Greater Tokyo today and head south by train to Hakone, a scenic hot springs resort area located in the mountains near Mt Fuji.

-We pass by the checkpoint of the Old Hakone Highway, the main route between Tokyo and Kyoto in the feudal period and used by retinues of foot-soldiers and traders for centuries.
+We pass by the checkpoint of the Old Hakone Highway, the main route between Tokyo and Kyoto in the feudal period and used for centuries by retinues of foot-soldiers and traders.
 At Lake Ashi we hop on board the ‘Viking’ ship that plies the lake, aiming to catching a view of Mt Fuji in the distance.

 Tonight you experience your first stay at a ryokan, or traditional Japanese inn, with western style bedding.
 Here you enjoy a multi-course kaiseki dinner and your first soak in an authentic onsen, a mineral hot springs spa.
 After a full-day sightseeing, you’ll understand why a soak in the therapeutic waters remains the favourite recreational pastime of the Japanese.

 Day 6: Hakone to Kyoto